Missouri and Northern Arkansas Railroad: History

 The MNA mainline between Kansas City and Newport originated as the former Missouri Pacific Railroad's White River Line, which was initially chartered in 1883 and was part of the MoPac's mainline between Kansas City and Memphis, Tennessee.
-The MNA began operations on December 13, 1992, and purchased the 102 mi segment from Bergman, Arkansas to Guion, Arkansas from MoPac.
-The secondary line from Fort Scott, Kansas through Nevada, Missouri to Clinton, Missouri was once part of a former Missouri–Kansas–Texas Railroad mainline from Parsons, Kansas through Sedalia, Missouri to St. Louis, Missouri.
-The disused track between Nevada, Missouri and Fort Scott, Kansas, was an important link between the MNA and BNSF's Fort Scott subdivision; In 1998 it was completely abandoned west of 240th Street just east of Fort Scott.
+The MNA began operations on December 13, 1992, and purchased the 102 mi segment from Bergman, Arkansas, to Guion, Arkansas, from MoPac.
+The secondary line from Fort Scott, Kansas, through Nevada, Missouri, to Clinton, Missouri, was once part of a former Missouri–Kansas–Texas Railroad mainline from Parsons, Kansas, through Sedalia, Missouri, to St. Louis, Missouri.
+The disused track between Nevada, Missouri, and Fort Scott, Kansas, was an important link between the MNA and BNSF's Fort Scott subdivision; In 1998 it was completely abandoned west of 240th Street just east of Fort Scott.

+When Railtex took over operations on the White River Line, they used a handful of older-generation Electro-Motive products including several GP40s, GP35s, GP38s, road slugs, SD40s, and a GP20.
+After the G&W acquisition in 2012, ten ex-Southern Pacific SD40M-2s were purchased from the Union Pacific to replace the GP40s in road service.
+In 2018, most of the SD40M-2s were repainted from the UP lightning scheme into the G&W corporate orange.

+In late 2022, MNA began phasing out several SD40s, and have replaced them with ex-BNSF General Electric C44-9Ws.
+Since 2022, approximately 12 C44-9Ws have joined the railroad roster.